 The Board of Directors of the Australian Academy of Cerebral Palsy and Developmental Medicine (AusACPDM) is committed to making the Biennial Conference accessible to persons from resource poor communities or workplaces, or where attendance at the conference would not be possible without additional funding support.

-Therefore, the AusACPDM is offering Scholarships for Australasian (Australia/NZ) and International (Non-OECD countries*) attendees.
-A total amount of $30,000 is available for the scholarships.
+The AusACPDM offers Scholarships for Australasian (Australia/NZ) and International (Non-OECD countries*) attendees.
 Funding for the scholarships is supported by AusACPDM membership fees and profits from previous conferences.

 * International scholarships applications will be accepted from residents of the countries listed here.